ddsmt/artifact-2021/Readme.md

 ### Structure of `database.json`

-TODO: provide a database.json file for a representative set of inputs and add option to `benchmark.py` to provide custom database.json?

 The benchmark database is a json dictionary that maps a filename (of a file that resides in `inputs/`) to a dictionary with further information.